-The figures from 2019 edition show that Republic of Bulgaria performs better in Macroeconomic stability, Labour market conditions, Financial system and the Innovation ecosystem indicators.
+The figures from 2019 edition show that Bulgaria performs better in Macroeconomic stability, Labour market conditions, Financial system and the Innovation ecosystem indicators.
 At the same time the figures for the following pillars show a need for improvement: Infrastructure, Health, Product market and Business dynamism.

-The Republic of North Macedonia's performance is mixed, with significant progress in some dimensions while losing some ground in others.
-Among the most improved elements, the Republic of North Macedonia advances on Innovation ecosystem, Health and ICT adoption.
+North Macedonia's performance is mixed, with significant progress in some dimensions while losing some ground in others.
+Among the most improved elements, North Macedonia advances on Innovation ecosystem, Health and ICT adoption.